Your name and photograph comprise your personal brand’s foundation online (LinkedIn, social media, etc.).

 - Lack of confidence (LinkedIn trainer Irving Frydman).

-When we look at why people change their names and hide their last names on LinkedIn, we see overlaps.
+We see overlaps when we look at why people change their names and hide their last names on LinkedIn.
 For many reasons, some people want to be present but don’t want to be seen by certain people.

 Does Hiding Your Last Name on LinkedIn Work?

-However, that begs the question of whether or not hiding your last name helps you accomplish your goal.
+However, does hiding your last name help you accomplish your goal?